vonmillhausen/sf2000/README.md

 If you want to do it using [Audacity](https://www.audacityteam.org/) , the steps are:

 1. Open your audio file
-2. In lower left corner of Audacity window, set "Project Rate (Hz)" to "22050"
+2. Click the "Audio Setup" button on the top toolbar, choose "Audio Settings..."
+    * Set "Project Sample Rate" to "22050 Hz"
+    * Click "OK"
+3. Click the "Select" button in the lower-left corner of your audio track area to select all the audio
-3. If your track is stereo, downmix to mono: "Tracks" menu > "Mix" > "Mix Stereo Down to Mono"
+4. If your track is stereo, downmix to mono: "Tracks" menu > "Mix" > "Mix Stereo Down to Mono"
-4. "Tracks" menu > "Resample..."
+5. "Tracks" menu > "Resample..."
     * Set "New sample rate (Hz)" to "22050"
     * Click "OK"
-5. Press "Ctrl-A" to select the full audio range "Effect" menu > "Change Speed..."
+6. "Effect" menu > "Pitch and Tempo" > "Change Speed..."
     * Set "Speed Multiplier" to "1.023"
-    * Click "OK" (your audio will now sound slightly too high-pitched if you play it back, but don't worry - the SF2000 plays everything slightly slow/low-pitched, so we speed/pitch things up before exporting so it plays back correctly)
+    * Click "Apply" (your audio will now sound slightly too high-pitched if you play it back, but don't worry - the SF2000 plays everything slightly slow/low-pitched, so we speed/pitch things up before exporting so it plays back correctly)
-6. "File" menu > "Export" > "Export Audio..."
+7. "File" menu > "Export" > "Export Audio..."
     * Set "Save as type" to "Other uncompressed files"
     * In "Format Options", set "Header" to "RAW (header-less)"; set "Encoding" to "Signed 16-bit PCM"
     * Enter your "File name", and click "Save"